Have you had problems growing bonsai trees indoors?

 A 'Not So Small Greenhouse' Idea is a definite winner.
 (Not for everyone.)
 However, if you have the right circumstances, it's perfect!
 I think you will enjoy the story.

-For specific care information about your bonsai species, look up the bonsai by tree name, leave growing bonsai trees indoors and see more types of bonsai page.
+For specific care information about your bonsai species, look up the bonsai by tree name.

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.